 Do you have a small dog area?
 We have a 2000+ sqft "gentle dog area" for small dogs and large dogs that are super gentle.

 Does it smell bad?
 Let's be real...mostly it doesn't!
 But dogs occasionally go inside and from time to time you may be the recipient of a crop-dusting.
 We do our best to quickly clean up and freshen the space.
 We ask you to help us by always throwing poo in the outside trash.
 Plus, every night we have an extensive cleaning process.
 Check our Yelp reviews...people are talking about how clean this place is!

 What about barking?
-Barking must be stopped and controlled.
+Barking must be controlled out of respect for our neighbors and to reduce tension levels.
 Excessive barking, even when playing, can escalate other dogs and quickly change the mood of the space.
-We understand that some dogs play in this manner, but for an indoor space, it can create stress for other dogs.
+We understand that some dogs play in this manner, however, it can create stress for other dogs.
 Even if your dog barks when playing or chasing, you must be able to quiet them and demonstrate full control.
-As soon as one dog starts barking, many others follow...and the mood changes VERY quickly!
+As soon as one dog starts barking, many others follow...and the mood changes very quickly.
 In our confined space, this type of "barky" play is not allowed.

 Do you allow kids?
 Sorry, no one under 21, including babies.
 We are a 21 and older establishment.

 Can small dogs go in the active play "active dog" area?
 We recognize that some small dogs do very well with large dogs, so in many cases this is not a problem.
 However, if your small dog is barking excessively and/or showing signs of fear/aggression we will ask you to move out of the "active dog" area.